open-resources/dash_curriculum/tutorial/part1/chapter0_windows.md

 ## Installing Python

-Check if you already have Python installed by typing ```python --version``` in the VScode terminal.
+Check if you already have Python installed by typing ```python --version``` in the VScode terminal.  **Python version 3.9 or above is highly encouraged**.
 If you see Python installed, skip to section named **"Install additional libraries"**.
 If you do not have Python installed, follow the installation instructions below first:
 - [Text based instruction](https://www.python.org/downloads/)
 - [Video instructions](https://www.youtube.com/watch?v=Kn1HF3oD19c)